petertwigg/petertwigg.github.io/school-of-knowing.md

 ### Your Invitation

-If you are interested in developing a strong and vibrant meditation practice, consider joining our one year - weekly 2 hour online class.
+If you are interested in developing a strong and vibrant meditation practice, consider joining our one year, weekly 2 hour online class.

 ### The Syllabus

-The course will take you on a discovery path to know yourself to the deepest levels.
+The course will take you on a discovery path to know yourself and spiritual realms to the deepest levels.
-		* Learn to connect with your Higher Self
+		- Learn to connect with your Higher Self
-		* Embrace the evolving path of humanity and your place in it
+		- Embrace the evolving path of humanity and your place in it
-		* Maximize your meditation experience with expert tips, techniques and context
+		- Maximize your meditation experience with expert tips, techniques and context
-		* Benchmark your personal growth alongside the collective evolution of humanity
+		- Benchmark your personal growth alongside the collective evolution of humanity
-		* Reveal, awaken, learn about & practice:
+		- Reveal, awaken, learn about & practice:
-		* Your non-physical bodies
+		- Your non-physical bodies
-		* The nature of the mind
+		- The nature of the mind
-		* Emotions and feelings
+		- Emotions and feelings
-		* Inner Alchemy & Transformation
+		- Inner Alchemy & Transformation
-		* Identifying the hidden parts of your psyche
+		- Identifying the hidden parts of your psyche
-		* Meditation and Mindful Sourcing
+		- Meditation and Mindful Sourcing
-		* Archetypes, characters, samskaras & complexes
+		- Archetypes, characters, samskaras & complexes
-		* Learn to work with aspiration, devotion, opening, surrender and alignment
+		- Learn to work with aspiration, devotion, opening, surrender and alignment
-		* The masculine and feminie pricniples operating inside each of us
+		- The masculine and feminie pricniples operating inside each of us
-		* Using mantras, mudras, mandalas & mandorlas in your life & meditation
+		- Using mantras, mudras, mandalas & mandorlas in your life & meditation
-		* Reveal & build your spiritual anatomy including chakras, energy channels XXX
+		- Reveal & build your spiritual anatomy including chakras, energy channels XXX
-		* Connect with and recognise spiritual beings & worlds including angels, gods & God in your meditation & daily life
+		- Connect with and recognise spiritual beings & worlds including angels, gods & God in your meditation & daily life
-		* Experience the Self
+		- Experience the Self

 Experience a life-changing meditation journey that leads to a deeper understanding of yourself and your place in the world.
 Embrace truth, elevate your practice, and set your course toward a brighter future.